Political Science 1100

 non-partisan, or your own unique perspective.
 The political views expressed in the paper

 have no effect on the grade.

 Plagiarism in written work for this class is unacceptable.
 The University's Student Conduct Code classifies plagiarism as a form of academic dishonesty.
-Depending on the severity of the plagiarism, punishment can include receiving no credit for the assignment, failing the course and referral for university disciplinary action.
+Depending on the severity of the plagiarism, punishment can include receiving no credit for the assignment.
+NOTE: the University requires the instructor to report all cases of plagiarism for for university disciplinary action.

 Last Updated January 1, 2015